-MEALS PROVIDED: NONE DAY 2 - Tour of Havana's highlights, free afternoon Modern-day Havana is a mixture of restored and crumbling architectural marvels.
-Our morning tour explores the city, driving past art deco style buildings along the coastal esplanade of the Malecon and through the Vedado and Miramar suburbs.
-On our travels, we will doubtless see many brightly-painted vintage cars - the result of legislation enforced until 2011 ruling that only cars built before the 1959 revolution could be sold.
-We may also notice the lack of advertising - nothing but political exhortations are allowed.
+MEALS PROVIDED: NONE DAY 2 - Visit Havana's highlights, rum and tobacco pairing We explore the city this morning, driving past art deco style buildings along the coastal esplanade of the Malecon and through the Vedado and Miramar suburbs.
+On our travels, we will see many brightly-painted vintage cars - the result of legislation enforced until 2011 ruling that only cars built before the 1959 revolution could be sold.
+We'll also notice the lack of advertising - nothing but political exhortations are allowed.
 On foot, we explore the Vieja (old) district, with its baroque cathedral, beautiful neoclassical buildings and the Plaza de Armas (main square).
 During your free afternoon you may choose to visit the fascinating Museum of the Revolution, housed in the impressive former Presidential Palace.
+It's a good place to start delving into Cuba's absorbing history.
 The City Museum is also worth a visit, exhibiting art and historical artefacts in rooms preserved with their original Colonial decoration.
-Alternatively, you may prefer to visit the famous cigar factory or relax in one of the many vibrant bars of the city.
-Later this afternoon, we will enjoy a cocktail making class where we can learn to make some of Cuba's famous drinks including mojitos and pina coladas.
-This evening, we have the option to sample some of the capital's famous nightlife.
-El Floridita is as celebrated for its daiquiris as it is for having been a favourite hangout for Ernest Hemingway.
-Likewise, the Hotel Ambos Mundos is another Hemingway landmark where the 1954 Nobel Prize winner and author of 'For Whom the Bell Tolls' lived for several years.
-Its roof terrace serves up exceptional mojitos - the traditional Cuban cocktail.
+Alternatively, you may prefer to visit the famous cigar factory or relax in one of the many bars of the city.
+Later this afternoon, we will get into Cuba's quintessential culture with a rum and tobacco pairing, before having the evening free to sample some of the nightlife of the capital.

-ACCOMMODATION: Sevilla Hotel (or similar) Grade: Standard Hotel
+ACCOMMODATION: Sevilla Hotel (or similar) Grade: Comfortable Hotel